 Here are some tips to help you achieve the rest you need, while still living your life.

+Reduce screen time.
 Limit the use of handheld devices.
+Wear sunglasses as needed.
+Avoid busy environments.
+Avoid naps.

+Make a plan for school: take a few days off, but the return should be slow, with teachers well informed.
 Avoid too much, as it can lead to or worsen depression.

+Avoid driving, especially at night.
 Take your time: everything these days seems to move fast, so slow down and let others help you recover.

-Concussions can produce a wide array of symptoms, which poses a challenge for coaches, trainers, parents, and health professionals involved in the care of an injured person.
 The time-course for recovery also varies widely from person to person, making it impossible to employ a “cookie-cutter” approach to concussion rehabilitation and return-to-activity timelines.
 Currently, there is no reliable diagnostic test or marker that can be used to identify a concussion when it’s occurred, or similarly, determine when a concussion has resolved.
 For this reason, a growing emphasis has been placed on objective baseline testing protocols that can be used to track an athlete’s recovery and serve as a tangible measurement for return-to-play readiness.
 By measuring an individual’s “normal” level of functioning, we are better able to gauge the level of impairment that may exist post-injury by performing comparative testing.
 This requires a multifaceted approach and that no single test should be used in isolation.
 (Adapted from shiftconcussion.ca)

 In addition to standard protocols, Kinesis Physical Therapy uses neurocognitive ImPACT testing for baseline and post injury assessment.
 We currently offer baseline testing for groups of athletes ages 12 and up.
 Pricing will vary per the number of individuals being assessed.
 Please direct all inquiries to steven.novakowski@kinesispt.com.